gagle/node-rwd/README.md

 node app/app.js
 ```

 In order to fix this issue simply require the `rwd` module.
-I recommend to put the require in the very first line of yout main script:
+I recommend to put the require in the very first line of your main script:

 ```javascript
 //app.js